stymiee/php-simple-encryption/README.md

 - `generateIv()` is unable to generate a initialization vector (`Encryption\Exception\GenerateIvException`).
 - `Encryption::encrypt()` is unable to encrypt the data (`Encryption\Exception\EncryptException`).
 - `Encryption::decrypt()` is unable to decrypt the data (`Encryption\Exception\DecryptException`).
+- You try to get the default cipher for a version that does not exist (`Encryption\Exception\InvalidVersionException`)
+- You try to use an initialization vector for a cipher that does not require one (`Encryption\Exception\EncryptionException`)

 ## Supported Ciphers